Search StreamScheme

 2. Step 2

 Click your server name at the top of the screen, then select “Server Settings.”
-Click on “Integrations,” then on the word “connect” to sync your channel with your server.
+Click on “Integrations,” then on the word “Connect” to sync your channel with your server.

 What Information Does Discord Streamer Mode Hide?

 Being a streamer makes you a public figure.
-With that, you do need to ensure that you keep your information private so that people can’t track you down in real life or harass you in another way.
+With that, you need to keep your information private so that people can’t track you down in real life or harass you in another way.
 Fortunately, Discord helps you by hiding information that may pop up while you are streaming.
-This will include the following:

 • caution